Student Campus Cards

 You must bring your Confirmation of Enrolment (COE) and your photo identification, such as passport or drivers licence, to obtain your card from the Campus Cards counter at the Student Centre.

 You do not need to obtain a new Student Campus Card if you have either varied your enrolment or transferred to a different course.
-Domestic students are advised if your enrolment has changed from full-time to part-time, you will no longer be eligible for a travel concession.
-You must return your card for a free replacement without concession.
+Domestic students are advised if your enrolment has changed from full-time to part-time, this will affect your eligibility for a Concession Opal card.

-If you are a domestic student and your attendance has increased to full-time or if you are now a permanent resident of Australia and studying full-time, please visit the Campus Cards counter at the Student Centre to apply for a travel concession, if eligible.
+If you are a domestic student and your attendance has increased to full-time or if you are now a permanent resident of Australia and studying full-time, you can now apply for the Concession Opal card.

 NSW Tertiary Student Concessions are issued to students who meet the eligibility criteria specified by Transport for NSW.
 A travel concession entitles you to half fare tickets on most public transport services in NSW.
 Further information and guidelines can be found at the Transport NSW website.